 FULL DAY TRIP

-After breakfast we will ride to the unexplored area of Kullu District.
-The Banjar Valley is a lush green valley & the border area of the “Great Himalayan National Park”, a home to many birds, fish & animals.
-Lunch will be in a Local restaurant and we’ll explore the valley after lunch too.
-Overnight at Raju Guest house/ similar.
+After breakfast, we will ride to the unexplored area of the Kullu District.
+The Banjar Valley is a lush green valley & the border area of the “Great Himalayan National Park”, home to many birds, fish & animals.
+Lunch will be in a local restaurant and we’ll explore the valley after lunch too.
+Overnight at Raju Guesthouse/ similar.

 A scenic road goes up 2500m through a pine forest to Narkanda which has great skiing in the winter months.
 A gentle descent through villages to join the main road from Shimla that leads to Kinnaur in the Spiti Valley.
-We continue to Sarahan, the summer capital of the Rampur Busheher.
-We visit a 1500 year old temple of goddess Bhimakali and we have an amazing view of the Shirkhand peaks.
-Overnight in Hotel/ Guest house.
+We continue to Sarahan, the summer capital of the Rampur Bushahr.
+We visit a 1500-year-old temple of goddess Bhimakali and we have an amazing view of the Shrikhand peaks.
+Overnight in Hotel/ Guesthouse.

-We leave Reckong Peo and enter a restricted area after getting our passport checked at Jangi.
-The route to Khab where Sutlej river enters India and merges into the Spiti river is simply amazing.
+We leave Reckong Peo and enter a restricted area after getting our passports checked at Jangi.
+The route to Khab where the Sutlej river enters India and merges into the Spiti river is simply amazing.
 It is uphill along a cliff, high over the Spiti River until Nako, where a magnificent view awaits us.
 To the north of the village is the monastic complex belonging to the Drugpa order.
 We continue along the cliff roads, driving through several villages until Tabo Monastery which was founded in 996 A.D.
-We’ll explore the village by foot and in the evening join the Puja ceremony in the Monastery.
-Overnight in Hotel/ Guest house.
+We’ll explore the village on foot and in the evening join the Puja ceremony in the Monastery.
+Overnight in Hotel/ Guesthouse.

 We head from Tabo via Dhankar, the ancient capital of the Spiti king and home to the most incredibly situated gompa, perched high on a barren rocky mountain.
 Continuing to Lallung and in the afternoon reaching Pin Valley, known for its national park which is home to snow leopards and ibex.
 We stay overnight in Kaza.